szymanskir/hackeRnews/cran-comments.md

 * Added a web reference for the used API in the Description
 * Fixed the title and description of the package, so all package names, software names and API names are written in single quotes.
-* Unwrapped \donttest for examples that perform a small amount of API calls.
-In some cases e.g. the `get_comments` function there are multiple API calls performed.
-Those are still wrapped in \donttest in order to not exceed 5 sec and to not create artificial traffic which could impact the used API.
+* Kept examples wrapped in \donttest.
+All of the exported package functions make calls to an external web API.
+The servers hosting this API might have network errors which would result in failures on CRAN machines.
+The idea was also to avoid creating artificial traffic which might impact the API.

 ## Test environments
 * local ubuntu 18.04 install, R 3.6.1